open-horizon/exchange-api/README.md

 - Updated jetty version to 9.4.7 and fixed build to pull latest bug fixes in the 9.4 range
 - Fixed non-pattern node search to not find pattern nodes
 - Now filter both pattern and non-pattern node searches to not return nodes with empty publicKey values
+- Added `"nodeHealth": { "missing_heartbeat_interval": 600, "check_agreement_status": 120 }` policy to patterns (it is a peer to the dataVerification field).
+Existing pattern resources in the DB will be converted on the way out.
+New POST/PUTs must include this new field.
+- Added POST /orgs/{orgid}/patterns/{patid}/nodehealth and POST /orgs/{orgid}/search/nodehealth for agbot to get node lastHeartbeat and agreement status

 ### Todos left to be finished

-- Add PATCH /users/{u} (so a user can be changed to admin, or the email address can be changed)
-- Add nodeHealth policy to patterns
-- Add bulk query for agbot to get node lastHeartbeat and agreement status
 - If maxAgreements>1, for CS, in search don't return node to agbot if agbot from same org already has agreement for same workload.
 - Add api for wiotp to get number of devices and agreements
 - Allow random PW creation for user creation